-For Luxembourg, the Belgian Poison Centre is the appointed body according to Art.
-45 CLP.
+For Luxembourg, the Belgian Poison Centre is the appointed body according to Article 45 CLP.
 Hence, companies have to declare information on hazardous mixtures they place on the Luxembourgish market directly to the Belgian Poison Centre.
-The Centre also offers companies the possibility to declare non-hazardous mixtures, as well.
+The Centre also offers companies to declare non-hazardous mixtures.

-Further information on the Belgian Poison Centre is available on the Centre’s website.
+Further information on the Belgian Poison Centre is available on Centre’s website.

 Emergency telephone number

 For hazardous mixtures placed on the Luxembourgish market, the emergency telephone number to be provided in section 1.4 of the SDS is (+352) 8002 5500.
 It can be included in the SDS as soon as the information on the hazardous mixtures has been provided to the Poison Centre (see above).
-This free telephone number enables a 24/7 access to the Belgian Poison Centre, where an expert answers all urgency questions on dangerous products.
+This free telephone number enables a 24/7 access to the Belgian Poison Centre, where experts answer all urgency questions on the notified products.

 The ECHA web section that lists information on national REACH, CLP and Biocidal Products helpdesks also provides links to emergency telephone numbers and/or official advisory bodies for all Member States.

-In Luxembourg, Article 45 CLP is implemented by Article 10 of the Law of 16 December 2011 (Paquet REACH).
-Article 10(1) identifies the Ministry of Health as the body responsible for receiving information relating to the response to health emergencies.
+In Luxembourg, Article 45 CLP is implemented by Article 10 of the Law of 16 December 2011, Paquet REACH (amended by the Law of 16 May 2019).
+Article 10(1) identifies the Ministry of Health as the body responsible for receiving information relating to the emergency health response.
 In June 2015, Luxembourg and Belgium signed a cooperation agreement with the Belgian Poison Centre according to Article 10(4) of the Law of 16 December 2011.
 Since then, the Belgian Poison Centre has been appointed as the body responsible for receiving the specific information required by Article 45 CLP for all hazardous mixtures placed on the market in Luxembourg.